nobuyuki83/delfem2/readme.md

 # DelFEM2

-A handy toolset for coding geometry processing and fem simulation
+A framework for geometry processing and FEM simulation including all the components -- shape editing, meshing, FEM simulation, linear solver, visualization.
+Aside from the C++ implementation, python wrapper, called PyDelFEM2, is provided.

 The implementation is based on the [DelFEM](https://github.com/nobuyuki83/DelFEM) library